The Bankrate promise

 Secured credit cards are a type of credit card that require a cash deposit to get started.
-Secured cards reduce risk to card issuers — if a customer defaults on payments, the issuer takes the amount owed from the deposit — so the credit requirements for secured credit cards are much less strict than traditional cards.
+Secured cards reduce risk to card issuers — if a customer defaults on payments, the issuer can take the amount owed from the deposit — so the credit requirements for secured credit cards are much less strict than traditional cards.
 The minimum deposit for a secured credit card will vary by card, but you should expect to pay at least $49.

-What is a secured credit card deposit?
+What is a security deposit for a credit card?

 How much do secured credit card deposits cost?